 Intended Impact

 As part of the overarching Common Oceans Program, this project will capitalize on opportunities for wider impact across different sectors and scales in ABNJ – a key part of which is ensuring replicability and upscaling.
 Ideally, the capacity development process designed under the project can be easily tailored and replicated in other regions and can be adapted to different scales as necessary (e.g., other ocean basins, regions in ABNJ or between national governments).
+The capacity development under the project is informed by a capacity needs assessment (See concept notes for this assessment in English and Spanish).

 Project Collaborators